 Liberty University is a Christian academic community in the tradition of evangelical institutions of higher education.
 As such, Liberty continues the philosophy of education which first gave rise to the university, and which is summarized in the following propositions.

-Maintaining the vision of the founder, Dr. Jerry Falwell, Liberty University develops Christ-centered men and women with the values, knowledge, and skills essential for impacting the world.
+Maintaining the vision of the founder, Dr. Jerry Falwell, Liberty University develops Christ-centered men and women with the values, knowledge, and skills essential to impact the world.

 Through its residential and online programs, services, facilities, and collaborations, the University educates men and women who will make important contributions to their workplaces and communities, follow their chosen vocations as callings to glorify God, and fulfill the Great Commission.